 UNIVERSITY OF WISCONSIN River Falls

-The next election is the General Election on Tuesday, Nov.
-3. For more information about the upcoming election, visit My Vote Wisconsin or the Wisconsin Elections Commission website.
+The next election is the Spring Primary Election on Tuesday, April 6.
+For more information about the upcoming election, visit My Vote Wisconsin or the Wisconsin Elections Commission website.
 To see what will be on your ballot, click here.

 Wisconsin now requires a photo ID to vote.
 Visit bringit.wi.gov to check if you have the correct type of ID.
 If you do not, UW-River Falls provides Voter ID cards to students.
 Visit our Voter ID knowledge base to learn more.